32 Founders Predict eCommerce Marketing Trends (2025)

 James Wilkinson, CEO, Balance ONE opines:

 “The escalation of mobile shopping at an unprecedented rate necessitates a focus on a mobile-first approach that's integrated with social commerce.
-The major focus of incorporating social commerce features into a mobile first approach is to render the buying process highly social—a goal that one can accomplish through integration of social media share buttons in the mobile website or application.
+The major focus of incorporating social commerce features into a mobile-first approach is to render the buying process highly social—a goal that one can accomplish through the integration of social media share buttons in the mobile website or application.

 “One marketing strategy that's gaining momentum is the blending of website design elements with the product itself.
 For instance, using background colors that match product colors creates an immersive shopping experience.
 This strategy has been effectively implemented by brands like Stumptown and Farrow & Ball,” says Steve Pogson, Founder, First Pier.